section-engineering-education/engineering-education/articles/internet-inconsistencies-with-r-programming/index.md

   IANA | Internet Assigned Numbers Authority provides overall directory and registrar information.
   CIRA | Canadian Internet Registration Authority serves Canada.

-- Privacy redactions
+- Privacy redactions.

 The country classified with this IP address is complex.
 Hostinger International Limited (AS47583) is the ASN hosting website responsible for IP addresses between `45.88.197.0` to `45.88.197.255`.

-With reverse IP engineering done on `45.88.197.212`, we found five possible geological locations:
+With reverse IP engineering being done on `45.88.197.212`, we can find five possible geological locations:
 - Lithuania (Li)
 - Cyprus (Cyp)
 - Germany (De)